Male prostitution

 Male prostitution is a form of sex work consisting of the act or practice of men providing sexual services in return for payment.
-Although clients can be of any gender, the vast majority are older males looking to fulfill their sexual needs.
+Although clients can be of any gender, the vast majority are older males looking to fulfill their sexual desires.
 Male prostitutes have been far less studied than female prostitutes by researchers.
 Even so, male prostitution has an extensive history, including regulation through homosexuality, conceptual developments on sexuality, and the HIV/AIDS epidemic impact.
 In the last century, male sex work has seen various advancements such as popularizing new sexual acts, methods of exchange, and carving out a spot in cinema.

 Terminology

 The terms used for male prostitutes generally differ from those used for females.
 Some terms vary by clientele or method of business.
 Where prostitution is illegal or taboo, it is common for male prostitutes to use euphemisms which present their business as providing companionship, nude modeling or dancing, body massage, or some other acceptable fee-for-service arrangement.
 Thus one may be referred to as a male escort, gigolo (implying female customers), rent boy, hustler (more common for those soliciting in public places), model, or masseur.
 A man who does not regard himself as gay or bisexual, but who has sex with male clients for money, is sometimes called gay-for-pay, or trade.
 A more dated term for a man who dressed similarly to female sex workers and tried to pass as a woman is known as a fairy.

 Male clients, especially those who pick up prostitutes on the street or in bars, are sometimes called johns or tricks.
 Those working in prostitution, especially street prostitutes, sometimes refer to the act of prostitution as turning tricks.

 Michel Dorais describes four types of working patterns that male prostitutes usually fall into in his book, Rent Boys: the World of Male Sex Trade Workers.